KSU-Fall-2024-Minecraft-Gamemode-T3/Prison/README.md

 Refills the mine defined

+>/warp <location>

+Teleports the user to a specified mine or the cell area

 ### Configuration

 The ranking system and its corresponding specification as to how much they will cost for each rank available to players have been implemented in the config.yml under the ranks list.
+The prices of the items they collect and sell are also values that can be changed in the config.yml file as well as the price of rent a prison cell and how long you can rent it.

 Example:
 ```
+#RANKS AND PRICING
 ranks:
   D:
-    next_rank:C
+    next_rank: C
     price: 18000
   C:
     next_rank: B